babarrett/g80-9009/breakoutbox-decoded.md

         2 Sun signals, TX and Mouse(TX), inverted as they go to the Sun keyboard connector.
         1 Sun signal, RX, NOT inverted as it comes from the Sun keyboard connector.
         1 Sun +5V.
-TODO: MAYBE THIS IS USED TO DETECT ANY KBD PRESENT?
+TODO: MAYBE THIS IS USED TO DETECT ANY WKST IS PRESENT?

         The "Sun Kbd TX signal" also goes to Wkst-PC-KBD pin 9, not inverted (serial)